 AQA English Literature - An Inspector Calls Essay - June 2017

-This is an exemplar An Inspector Calls essay, at GCSE standard, based upon the AQA English Literature June 2017 exam question.
+This is an exemplar An Inspector Calls essay - Grade 9 GCSE standard - based upon the AQA English Literature June 2017 exam question.
 The essay analyses the character of the Inspector and the ways that society could be improved.
-The An Inspector Calls essay has been well structured and almost achieved full marks.
-The An Inspector Calls essay was written by a student (aged 16) in exam conditions, taking approximately 40-45 minutes to complete.
+The An Inspector Calls essay has been well structured and would achieve full marks – the equivalent of a Grade 9.
+The An Inspector Calls essay would take approximately 45-50 minutes to complete by a student in exam conditions

 How does Priestley use the character of the Inspector to suggest ways that society could be improved?
 Write about: • what society is shown to be like in the play and how it might be improved • how Priestley presents society through what the Inspector says and does.